| Awareness during general anaesthesia can be defined as "the

 patients with compromised cardiac function presenting for surgery, the incidence is likely

+to increase.
 There are differing schools of thought on the matter, but it may well be prudent to

 engage in some form of quality control to reduce the incidence of awareness during cardiac